iamgmujtaba/LTC-SUM/README.md

 python 2_extract_files_ucf101.py
 ```

-- Note: You need ffmpeg installed in order to extract frames from videos.
+- Note: You need FFmpeg installed to extract frames from videos.